Corporate Governance Policy

-Chapter 3] Disclosure of Information
+[Chapter 3] Disclosure of Information

-    The Company endeavors to distribute corporate information in a prompt, fair, accurate and easy-to-understand manner to all stakeholders including shareholders, investors, institutional investors, and analysts.
+The Company endeavors to distribute corporate information in a prompt, fair, accurate and easy-to-understand manner to all stakeholders including shareholders, investors, institutional investors, and securities analysts.

 2.1.Results forecast and future outlook

 The Company will disclose its detailed financial results on a quarterly basis for the convenience of all stakeholders.
 Plan, outlook, strategy, and other information (that are not historical facts) announced by the Company are outlooks made at the time of the announcement, and therefore their validity is not guaranteed.
 The Company does not endorse any third-party forecasts of the Company’s results.

-    Information disclosed at engagements with securities analysts and institutional investors Information announced at engagements with securities analysts and institutional investors held by the Company will be limited to facts disclosed to the public in the financial results, facts that are in the public domain, general business environment, etc. No reference whatsoever will be made to undisclosed "material facts.
+Information disclosed at engagements with securities analysts and institutional investors Information announced at engagements with securities analysts and institutional investors held by the Company will be limited to facts disclosed to the public in the financial results, facts that are in the public domain, general business environment, etc. No reference whatsoever will be made to undisclosed "material facts."